jfrog/trainings/demos/basics-security-xray/README.md

 ## UI : Scan artifacts

-Upload docker image (to be reused for JAS)
-Show block download on dependencies
+Upload docker image (to be reused for JAS) - a Dockerfile is found within the common/js Show block download on dependencies

 ## UI : View scan results